Alcohol Addiction Treatment & Rehab Programs

-Alcohol addiction treatment can help people struggling with mild to severe alcohol use disorder (AUD) regain control of their lives.1 If you or a loved one are considering treatment for alcohol misuse or an AUD, understanding the types of treatment can be an important first step toward recovery.
-This page covers the types of treatment programs available, including detox, inpatient and outpatient alcohol rehab programs, and more
+Alcohol rehabilitation centers can help people struggling with mild to severe alcohol use disorder (AUD) regain control of their lives.1 If you or a loved one wants to stop drinking, understanding the types of treatment can be an important first step toward recovery.
+This page covers the types of alcohol addiction treatment programs available, including detox, inpatient, and outpatient care.

-The good news is, there are several evidence-based treatment approaches available for mild to severe AUD.4 If you or a loved one is struggling with alcohol misuse or addiction, learning about alcohol treatment options can be an important first step that can help you make an informed decision about your care.
+The good news is, there are several evidence-based alcohol therapies and treatment approaches available to help.4 If you or a loved one is struggling with alcohol misuse or addiction, learning about treatment and rehab for alcohol can be an important first step that can help you make an informed decision about your care.
 You can also call our alcohol helpline at for information on treatment options.

-There are several behavioral and physical changes that you might recognize if you are concerned that you or a loved one is struggling with alcohol misuse or an alcohol use disorder (AUD) and need to seek help.
-AUD is a medical term for addiction to alcohol and is defined by the inability to control or decrease alcohol consumption despite the harmful effects it has caused.
+There are several behavioral and physical changes that you might recognize if you are concerned that you or a loved one is struggling and needs to seek help for alcohol addiction.
+Alcohol use disorder (AUD) is a medical term for addiction to alcohol and is defined by the inability to control or decrease alcohol consumption despite the harmful effects it has caused.
 In clinical settings, AUD is diagnosed by a medical professional based on a person experiencing 2 or more of these behavioral changes, signs, and symptoms within 1 year.

 These criteria are outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and include:5